 B. History Part 2: Prevalence:

-C. History Part 3: Competing diagnoses that can mimic Ovarian Cancer.
+C. History Part 3: Competing diagnoses that can mimic acute lymphoblastic leukemia.

 D. Physical Examination Findings.